holochain/hc-redux-middleware/README.md

 }
 ```

-The first thing to notice is the `meta.holochainAction = True`.
+The first thing to notice is the `meta.holochainZomeCallAction = True`.
 This is how the middleware detects which actions it should use to make calls to holochain.
-The call string instructs the holochain web client as to what function it should call.
-This can follow the `happ/zome/capability/func` format or may also call a container function directly such as `info/instances`

 The payload will be passed directly to the call to the holochain function and must have fields that match the holochain function signature.